 Ashoka (c 269 BCE to 232 BCE) – One of the greatest Indian rulers.
 Ashoka the Great ruled from 269 BC to 232 BC he embraced Buddhism after a bloody battle and became known for his philanthropism, and adherence to the principles of non-violence, love, truth and tolerance.

 Julius Caesar (100 – 44 BC) As military commander, Caesar conquered Gaul and England extending the Roman Empire to its furthest limits.
 Used his military strength to become Emperor (dictator) of Rome from 49 BC, until his assassination in 44BC.

-Jesus Christ (c.5BC – 30AD) Jesus of Nazareth was a spiritual teacher, and the central figure of Christianity.
+Jesus of Nazareth (c.5BC – 30AD), Jesus of Nazareth, was a spiritual teacher, and the central figure of Christianity.
 By Christians, he is considered to be the Messiah predicted in the Old Testament.